Skip to main content

 Free agent contracts

-Players picked up via FAAB or $1 claims receive 1-year contracts at their acquisition price.
-They become free agents the following year unless franchise tagged.
+Players claimed through FAAB or immediate pickup receive a 1-year contract at the acquisition cost (bid amount or minimum salary).
+They become free agents the following year unless extended or franchise tagged.

 Trading